Portrait of Jay Leyda

 Eisenstein’s Mexican Film: Episodes for Study

-44 in Eisenstein’s Mexican Film: Episodes for Study
+Jay Leyda was 44 in Eisenstein’s Mexican Film: Episodes for Study as 'Editor'.

 Poster of Youth Gets a Break